giampaolo/psutil/docs/index.rst

   A set of integers representing the I/O priority of a process on Linux.
 They can be used in conjunction with :meth:`psutil.Process.ionice()` to get or set process I/O priority.
+  These constants are members of the :class:`psutil.ProcessIOPriorityClass` enum.
   *IOPRIO_CLASS_NONE* and *IOPRIO_CLASS_BE* (best effort) is the default for any process that hasn't set a specific I/O priority.
   *IOPRIO_CLASS_RT* (real time) means the process is given first access to the